 How to measure for installing two separate blinds in one window

-Sometimes windows are too large to install one individual window blind or shade and two blinds on one common headrail is just too much.
-In order to install two separate blinds in the same window sill follow these easy steps:
+Sometimes windows are too large to install one individual window blind, and two blinds on one common headrail is just too much.
+In order to install two separate blinds in the same window sill, follow these easy steps:

 - Measure the window.
 Make sure you take measurements of the window in 3 locations, top, middle and bottom, just like we outline in our measuring instructions.

 - Order 2 separate blinds by taking the width of the window you measured and dividing it by 2.
 Then add 1/4" to that number and enter that number for your width.
 This calculation is made because the factory will deduct 1/2" for an inside mount blind or shade.

 If your window measured 80" wide you would calculate for each of the blinds as follows:

 40" + 1/4" = 40 1/4"

 - For 3 blinds in one window, repeat the same steps.